anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 TLS 1.3 (or newer) SHOULD be available on the registrar, but TLS 1.2 MAY be used.
 TLS 1.3 (or newer) SHOULD be available on the MASA, but TLS 1.2 MAY be used.

-In contrast to {{RFC8995}} client authentication is achieved by using the LDevID(RegAgt) of the registrar-agent instead of the IDevID of the pledge.
+In contrast to {{RFC8995}} client authentication is achieved by using the LDevID(RegAgt) of the registrar-agent instead of the IDevID of the pledge in the TLS handshake.
 This allows the registrar to distinguish between pledge-initiator-mode and pledge-responder-mode.
+The registrar SHOULD verify that the registrar-agent is authorized to connect to the registrar based on the LDevID(RegAgt).
+Note that the authorization will be verified based on the agent-signed-data received in the pledge-voucher-request.
+As short-lived certificates are recommended for the registrar-agent, the LDevID(RegAgt) EE certificate used in the TLS handshake may be newer than the one contained in the pledge-voucher-request.

 In pledge-responder-mode the registrar has no direct connection to the pledge but via the registrar-agent.
 The registrar can receive request objects in different forms as defined in {{RFC8995}}.
 Specifically, the registrar will receive JOSE objects from the pledge for voucher-request and enrollment-request (instead of the objects for voucher-request (CMS-signed JSON) and enrollment-request (PKCS#10).

 The registrar-agent sends the pledge-voucher-request to the registrar with an HTTP-over-TLS POST to the endpoint "/.well-known/brski/requestvoucher".